Atome-FE/llama-node/packages/docs/docs/model.md

 ## llama.cpp

-For llama.cpp, supported model types can check from ggml.h source:
+For llama.cpp, you can check supported model types from ggml.h source:

 ```c
 enum ggml_type {